metio/terraform-provider-k8s/docs/data-sources/pubsubplus_solace_com_pub_sub_plus_event_broker_v1beta1_manifest.md

 Required:

-- `name` (String) Name specifies the name of an existing ServiceAccount dedicated to the PubSubPlusEventBroker.If this value is missing a new ServiceAccount will be created.
+- `name` (String) Name specifies the name of an existing ServiceAccount dedicated to the PubSubPlusEventBroker.
+If this value is missing a new ServiceAccount will be created.

 <a id="nestedatt--spec--storage"></a>